-- Raised crosswalks that are the same level as the sidewalks
+- Raised crosswalks that are on the same level as the sidewalks

 - Physical upgrades to bike lanes to reduce bicycle vs. pedestrian accidents

-These improvements and other traffic safety and infrastructure changes will cost the city approximately $904 million, according to Mayor Eric Adams.
-This investment will be made over the next five years.
+These and other traffic safety improvements will reportedly cost the city approximately $904 million and be made over the next five years.

 How to Stay Safe as a Pedestrian in NYC

-While NYC works to improve safety for pedestrians, there are some actions that people who walk in the city can take as well.
+While NYC works to improve safety for pedestrians, here are some actions that people who walk in the city can take.

 - Use sidewalks – Sidewalks are the safest place to walk.
-When they are not available, you should walk as far left as possible, facing oncoming road traffic.
+You should walk as far left as possible when they are unavailable, facing oncoming road traffic.

 - Make sure you are visible – Wear light colors and reflective material when you walk in NYC, especially if you are on foot at night.
 If you are in a dark area, carry a flashlight.

-- Avoid alcohol and drugs – In many pedestrian accidents, both the pedestrian and the motor vehicle driver have alcohol in their system.
+- Avoid alcohol and drugs – In many pedestrian accidents, pedestrians and motor vehicle drivers have alcohol in their systems.
 Don’t walk along streets if you are inebriated.

 - Look all ways – Maintain a lookout for cars on all sides of you.
-You should look both left and right and behind you, as a car may come from behind and turn in front of you.
+You should look left, right, and behind you, as a car may come from behind and turn in front of you.

-- Watch out for parked vehicles – You might not see immediate danger when a vehicle is parked; however, drivers have limited view when backing out of parking spots, and this can cause a collision.
+- Watch out for parked vehicles – You might not see immediate danger when a vehicle is parked; however, drivers have a limited view when backing out of parking spots, which can cause a collision.

-If you are involved in a pedestrian accident, you have options.
+If you are involved in a pedestrian accident, it’s important to remember that you have options.
 The at-fault person should be held responsible for the damages that they caused.

 Pedestrian vs. Car Accidents

-If a motor vehicle hit you when you were walking in NYC, their car insurance company will be liable for your damages.
+If a motor vehicle hits you while you are walking in NYC, their car insurance company will be liable for your damages.
 You can file a car accident claim and submit proof of your medical bills, lost wages, and other losses.
 However, insurance companies are notorious for delaying and denying claims, even when those claims are valid.
 You should reach out to a lawyer who can ensure your rights are protected.